cosnicolaou/personal-web-site/content/experience/cloudeng.md

 draft: false
 ---

-I now consult for variety of startups and more established companies [see](https://cloudeng.io).
+I now [consult](https://cloudeng.io) for variety of startups and more established companies.